Senidah: 2018–2019: Breakthrough, "Slađana," and Bez Tebe

-2019–2021: "Mišići" and "100%"
+2019–2021: Stand-alone singles

 On 21 April, Senidah performed at the Bassivity Showcase event at the Belgrade Sports Hall, alongside Bassivity Digital collective.
-Senidah released "Mišići" (Muscles) and "Sve bih" (I Want Everything) featuring Atlas Erotika for FCKN A! in April and May, respectively.
-The former one saw great success, counting more than 75 million views on YouTube.
+Senidah released "Mišići" and "Sve bih", the latter featuring Atlas Erotika, for FCKN A! in April and May, respectively.
+The former one saw great success, counting more than eighty million views on YouTube.
 That summer as a part of her tour, she also performed at Exit Gang and the Sea Dance Festival.
-In July, she co-wrote Đogani's single "Dodiri" (Touches).
+In July, she co-wrote Đogani's single "Dodiri."
 On 9 August, she released "202", again in English.
 In mid August, media started a rumour that Senidah was internally selected to represent Slovenia in the Eurovision Song Contest 2020; however, the rumour turned out to be false.
-She would later state that she would participate in the Eurovision Song Contest only if she would be able to represent the entire former Yugoslavia.
+She would later state that she would participate in the Eurovision Song Contest only if she were able to represent the entire former Yugoslavia.

-On 15 August, a new single "Kamikaza" (Kamikaze) by Bosnian rappers Jala Brat and Buba Corelli was released, featuring Senidah.
+On 15 August, a new single "Kamikaza" by Bosnian rap duo Jala Brat and Buba Corelli was released, featuring Senidah.
 The single was a great commercial success, charting on the Ö3 Austria Top 40.
 On 26 September, Austrian rapper RAF Camora posted a snippet of his upcoming collaboration with Senidah on his Instagram story.
-The song, titled "100%", was released on 28 November, alongside the music video that was shot in Barcelona, Spain.
+The song, titled "100%," was released on 28 November, alongside the music video that was shot in Barcelona, Spain.
 It peaked at number three in Austria and debuted at number 28 on the Official German Charts on 6 December, becoming the first song in any variant of Serbo-Croatian to enter the chart.